 During March 2020, the World Health Organization declared the rapidly growing coronavirus outbreak to be a global pandemic.
 The COVID-19 pandemic has significantly impacted health and economic conditions throughout the United States.
 Beginning in March 2020, the Company reduced store hours to allow sufficient time to restock its shelves and perform additional cleaning, and the Company also limited the number of customers in its stores at any one time.
-During the second quarter of fiscal 2020, the Company returned to normal operating hours in each of its stores.
+During the second quarter of fiscal 2020, the Company returned to normal operating hours in each of its stores and continues to operate normally as of the end of the second quarter of fiscal 2021.
 The Company may again restrict the operations of its stores and its distribution facility if it deems this appropriate or if recommended or mandated by authorities.